Programming the Task-Based Asynchronous Pattern

 We finish the chapter with a look at asynchronous streams—a C# 8.0–introduced feature for defining and leveraging asynchronous iterators.

-In Listing 20.1, the code uses a WebClient to download a web page and search for the number of times some text appears.
+In Listing 20.1, the code uses a HttpClient to download a web page and search for the number of times some text appears.
 Output 20.1 shows the results.

 The logic in Listing 20.1 is relatively straightforward—using common C# idioms.
-After determining the url and findText values, Main() invokes CountOccurrences(), instantiates a WebClient, and invokes the synchronous method DownloadData() to download the content.
+After determining the url and findText values, Main(), using an existing HttpClient instance, it invokes the asynchronous method GetByteArrayAsync() to download the content.
+It calls .Result to force the asynchronous method to execute synchronously and return the result.
+This approach to making asynchronous methods run synchronously is not recommend as it can cause deadlocks.
 Given the downloaded data, it passes this data to CountOccurrences(), which loads it into a MemoryStream and leverages a StreamReader’s Read() method to retrieve a block of data and search it for the findText value.
-(We use the DownloadData() method rather than the simpler DownloadString() method so that we can demonstrate an additional asynchronous invocation when reading from a stream in Listing 20.2 and Listing 20.3.)
+(We use the GetByteArrayAsync() method rather than the simpler GetStringAsync() method so that we can demonstrate an additional asynchronous invocation when reading from a stream in Listing 20.2 and Listing 20.3.)

 The problem with this approach is, of course, that the calling thread is blocked until the I/O operation completes; this is wasting a thread that could be doing useful work while the operation executes.
 For this reason, we cannot, for example, execute any other code, such as code that asynchronously indicates progress.
 In other words, “Download…” and “Searching…” are invoked before their corresponding operations, not during the operation.
 While doing so would be irrelevant here, imagine that we wanted to concurrently execute additional work or, at a minimum, provide an animated busy indicator.